 Learn from the present, build for the future: What’s your warehouse and supply chain strategy?

-U.S. supply chain experts are weighing in on what can be done to make our supply chain more resilient now and after the COVID-19 pandemic abates.
+U.S. supply chain experts are weighing in on what can be done now to make our supply chain more resilient.
 How will your company adapt its supply chain to respond to future global shocks?
+What is your warehouse and supply chain strategy?

 Product flow diagram of a supply chain